-Strategy Type Details Admission of Students The students are motivated to be in touch with the working culture of the industries through their trips to nearby industries.
+Strategy Type Details Admission of Students Students are motivated to follow the rules of attendance and be regular to get maximum benefits.
 Teaching and Learning Teaching learning process is strengthened and enriched through extension and innovative activities Examination and Evaluation Examination and evaluation is conducted by the affiliating university.
 The principal of the college is member of the university examination committee.
 The suggestions are given to improve the system.
 In the college the examination are conducted in a healthy and transparent way.
-Research and Development The faculty of the college is always research- oriented.
-Some teachers are research supervisors also Human Resource Management The college has limited staff.
+Human Resource Management The college has limited staff.
 However, the available human resources are being managed and utilized in the best possible manner.
 E.g. the college doesn't have any post for the gardener yet the lawns and greenery is maintained with the help of environment cell and NSS / Rangers volunteers.